Trump administration lays off probationary government workers, warns others of large cuts to come

 Trump’s initial attempt to downsize the workforce was the deferred resignation program, commonly described as a buyout, which offered to pay people until Sept.
 30 if they agreed to quit.
 The White House said 75,000 people signed up, and a federal judge cleared a legal roadblock for the program on Wednesday.

-However, the number of workers who took the offer was less than the administration’s target, and Trump has made it clear he would take further steps.
+However, the number of workers who took the offer was less than the administration’s target, and Trump has made it clear that he would take further steps to lay people off.

-Employees at the National Science Foundation and Housing and Urban Development Department were told this week that large reductions, in some cases a halving of the workforce, would be coming, according to a person familiar with the situation who spoke on condition of anonymity because they were not authorized to discuss it.
+Employees at the National Science Foundation and Housing and Urban Development Department were told this week that large reductions in the workforce, in some cases a halving of the workforce, would be coming, according to a person familiar with the situation who spoke on condition of anonymity because they were not authorized to discuss it.

 The National Science Foundation was told to expect a 25% to 50% reduction in force within two months, while the Housing and Urban Development Department was told to plan for a 50% reduction, the person said.